thegworld/gtx-browser/docs/configuration.md

 # Configuration: Prefs, Settings, Features, Switches & Flags

-This document outlines all the runtime configuration surfaces of Chromium, and discusses appropriate uses and standard patterns for each of them.
+This document outlines all the runtime configuration surfaces of GTx Browser, and discusses appropriate uses and standard patterns for each of them.
 Some of these are intended for use by users, some by developers, and some by system administrators.